St. Mary's South Side Catholic High School: History

 In 2008, property to the west of the school was purchased and a Center for Applied Science was added.
 It has grown to include electronics and robotics, computer programming, architecture, and graphic design.
 With the completion of a $5 million fund-raising drive, Divis Field for baseball was added, along with practice fields for soccer.
 In 2012, the courtyard was improved and memorial bricks added.
 The football field received artificial turf and improved lighting in 2016.

-In 2022, the Archdiocese of St. Louis announced that the school would be closing after the end of the 2022-2023 school year as part of its downsizing plan.
+In 2022, the Archdiocese of St. Louis announced that the school would be closing after the end of the 2022–2023 school year as part of its downsizing plan.

-On December 15, 2022, St. Mary's High School announced that a deal with St. Louis Archdiocese will keep the school open.
-The school has agreed to the terms of a three-year lease with the Archdiocese of St. Louis.
+On December 15, 2022, St. Mary's High School announced that a deal with the Archdiocese of St. Louis would keep the school open.
+The school agreed to the terms of a three-year lease with the Archdiocese of St. Louis.
 The Catholic boys’ high school will stay open next year as the independent St. Mary’s South Side High School in the neighborhood where it first opened in 1931.
+On July 14, 2025, St. Mary's South Side purchased the campus from the archdiocese.

+Athletics

+St. Mary's athletic teams are known as the Dragons, and they participate in MSHSAA-sponsored sports.
+It was a longtime member of the Archdiocesan Athletic Association, a conference of St. Louis private high schools that disbanded in 2022.

+From 2021–2022, St. Mary's won consecutive state championships in football, first in Class 3 and then in Class 4.

+St. Mary's has won six state championships in soccer.
+With the first championship coming in 1969, they later won in 1995, 1999, 2000, 2001, and 2010.